Welcome to New Mexico Tech’s Writing and Communication Lab (WCL). We are a tutoring

 Graduate Communication Courses

-and presenting or for a structured environment for writing portions of a thesis or
+and presenting or for an arranged environment for writing parts of a thesis or dissertation

-dissertation (COMM 575: Communication in the Sciences).
-This course is designed for
+(COMM 575: Communication in the Sciences).
+This course is designed for both native

-Furthermore, the CLASS Department offers a number of advanced technical communication
+The CLASS office offers a number of up-to-date technical communication and humanities

-and humanities courses that can be taken at the graduate level.
-Please see our Graduate
+courses that can be taken at the graduate level.
+Please see our Graduate Programs

 ESL Support

-We offer a variety of services for non-native English speakers, from one-on-one consultations
+We offer different services for non-native English speakers, from one-on-one meetings

-on writing and oral presentations to support for improving conversational English.
+on writing and oral presentations.
+This is to support improving conversation.
+Please

 STEM Communication Fellows